SitecoreSupport/Sitecore.Support.103362/readme.md

 # Sitecore.Support.103362
-Fallback item versions are dumped incorrectly on serialization or package building.
+Fallback item versions are dumped incorrectly on package building or serialization.
 As a result, further package installation or reverting of such an item creates real versions for all the fallback languages.

 This patch fixes the BuildPackage control and serialization commands (itemsync:dumpitem and itemsync:dumptree).

 The bug is fixed in Sitecore 8.2 Update-1.